Channel Islands Co-operative Society: Activities

-The society operates twelve grocery stores in Jersey and ten in Guernsey, the largest of which are called Grand Marche, the stores with a petrol forecourt trade as En Route and the convenience stores trading as Locale, all of which charge the same retail prices.
+The society operates twelve grocery stores in Jersey and ten in the island of Guernsey.
+The largest of these are called Grand Marché, the stores with a petrol forecourt trade as En Route and the convenience stores trade as Locale; all of these charge the same retail prices.
 In addition the society operates Travelmaker, funeral care, member services through its post office network, 'Pharmacy Locale and Medical Care businesses.
-Membership is open to all residents of the Channel Islands when they open a share account for £1, with members receiving a share of the profits in the form of dividends.
+Membership is open to all residents of the Channel Islands when they open a share account for £1.
+Members receive a share of the profits in the form of dividends.

 The Channel Islands' Co-operative Society is a UK-registered industrial and provident society, a member of the Co-operative Union in the United Kingdom, Federal Retail Trading Services, the Co-operative Travel Trading Group and a corporate member of The Co-operative Group (formerly Co-operative Wholesale Society), the largest consumer co-operative in the world.